Victor Ziga

-Victor "Vic" San Andres Ziga (September 30, 1945 – January 31, 2021) was a Filipino politician who served as senator in the 8th Congress.
+Victor "Vic" San Andres Ziga Sr. (September 30, 1945 – January 31, 2021) was a Filipino politician who served as senator in the 8th Congress.
 He was an assemblyman for Albay in the Regular Batasang Pambansa prior to getting elected as senator.
 He also served as Governor of Albay and cabinet minister in the Corazon Aquino administration.

 Early life and career

 Ziga was born on 30 September 1945 in Manila to parents Venancio Ziga, former governor and congressman of Albay, and Tecla San Andres Ziga, a former Senator and who was the first woman who topped number 1 in the Bar Examination in the Philippines.

 Ziga studied in Ateneo de Naga University, Ateneo de Manila University, University of Santo Tomas and the University of California in Los Angeles.
 He passed the bar in 1975.

 Political career

 Ziga ran in and won the 1984 Batasang Pambansa elections.
 He filed various bills such as the establishment of the National Rehabilitation Center for drug addicts, requiring secondary schools to teach avoiding drug addiction and abuse and increasing the minimum basic monthly salaries of public school teachers.

 In 1986, he was appointed the Cabinet Minister of General Services.
 In 1987, he was elected as a Philippine Senator.
 He was the Chairman of the Public works and highways committee and a member of the Commission on Appointments, Senate Electoral Tribunal and 16 other committees.

 Ziga's interest and concern for those who have less in life is reflected in his association and involvement in typhoon relief operations and civic organizations, such as the free Medical Eye Specialist Mission and the Medical Mission of the Philippine General Hospital.

 In 1991, he joined the Magnificent 12 in rejecting the new proposed treaty for Subic Naval Base.
 Ziga eventually left politics after losing his Senate re-election bid in 1992 and returned to the private sector as board director of San Miguel Corporation.

+From April to June 1995, Ziga briefly returned to politics, serving as the governor of Albay.